- Why Label in Paper Space?

 The scaling of your plant labels in relation to the rest of your drawing depends not only on the scale you've set, but also on the text size assigned to the PLANT CALLOUT font in the Text Manager.
 For more information, see the Plant Label Scale section on our How to Label Plants page.

-Moving Plant Labels
+Moving Labels After Placement

 You'll probably find yourself having to move some of your labels to make new for new ones.
 Or you may simply place a label and decide immediately that you want it in a different location.
 For information on moving your labels after placing them, see the Moving Labels section of our How to Label Plants documentation page.